haraldsteinlechner/LearnOpenGL/src/8.guest/2024/8.stereo/Readme.md

         auto worldPos = worldPosH / worldPosH.w;
         }
     ```
+    Again, please note that this could be improved using render-to-texture, asynchronous readback aso. but again this is rather application specific.

-    Now we have a worldPos at hand which we can use in the shader directly.
+    Now with `worldPos` at hand which we can use in the shader directly.
     Also, by looking at `depth` we know if we picked the far plane.
 If so, use the windowing api to show the cursor, and hide it respectively:
     ```
             auto isHit = depth != 1.0;